ambujBhatnag/PublicWorks/Water Bottle/README.md

 ==== CURRENTLY BEING WORKED ON ====

+This project shows a CAD representation of my thermoflask water bottle.
+A picture of the water bottle is on file as "WATERBOTTLESOURCE".

 Because a simple thermoflask water bottle has a lot of complicated parts, I have broken it to down into several parts:

 1) Bottle Body: the part of the bottle that holds the actual water || done || pushed